 The National Endowment for the Arts notes that:

 A surge in demand for multimedia artists, animators, and illustrators—especially those who are computer – and technology-savvy—is projected for 2018, due to companies’ demand for advertising in online and digital formats.

 An Australian study analysing national census data, found that the number of people working in art-related roles that are embedded within other professions (i.e. visual designers working in other industries) has almost doubled in size between 1996 and 2006.

 The Entertainment Software Association notes that between 2005 and 2009:

 The entertainment software industry’s annual growth rate exceeded 10 percent.
 Over the same period, the entire U.S. economy grew at a rate of less than two percent.

 While Art continues to be a desirable option for students wishing to pursue ‘traditional’ creative careers, such as Architecture, Interior Design or Painting / Fine Art related professions, the internet has seen an explosion of exciting, new roles emerge.

 For the first time ever, those who make fine art, sculptures, photographs, fashion garments and other hand-crafted products are able to market and sell these directly to the public – on a large scale – without going through a third-party such as a gallery.
-Marketing and selling products using methods such as print-on-demand facilities enables artists to ship printed images and products to an audience that would have never before have known they existed.
+Marketing and selling products via an artist website or print-on-demand facility enables artists to ship printed images and products to an audience that would previously never have known they existed.
 Instead of institutions or established galleries deciding which artworks ‘make it’, the public votes work into the spotlight through viral sharing on social media.

 Part of the joy of a high school Art course is that you don’t just study Art: you make it.
 Those who are skilful, driven and passionate – and produce high quality, gut-wrenching work – are in a position to achieve recognition even while studying.
 With broadband streaming into your living room, youth is no longer a barrier to success.